Mellanox/network-operator-docs/docs/getting-started-kubernetes.rst

 .. warning:: Each Network Operator Release has a set of default version values for the various components it deploys.
 It is recommended that these values will not be changed.
 Testing and validation were performed with these values, and there is no guarantee of interoperability nor correctness when different versions are used.

+Add NVIDIA NGC Helm repository

 .. code-block:: bash
-   :caption: Add NVIDIA NGC Helm repository

    helm repo add nvidia https://helm.ngc.nvidia.com/nvidia

+Update Helm repositories

 .. code-block:: bash
-   :caption: Update helm repositories

    helm repo update